ahhmarr/react-koa-boilerplate/README.md

 # koa boilerplate

-A Simple koa Boiler plate app with JWT authentication.
+A Simple koa Boiler plate api with JWT authentication.

 it contains